 Dockery v.
 Epps

-The ACLU, the Southern Poverty Law Center, and the Law Offices of Elizabeth Alexander filed a federal lawsuit in May 2013 on behalf of prisoners at the East Mississippi Correctional Facility (EMCF), describing the for-profit prison as hyper-violent, grotesquely filthy and dangerous.
+The ACLU, the Southern Poverty Law Center, and the Law Offices of Elizabeth Alexander filed a petition for class certification and expert reports for a federal lawsuit on behalf of prisoners at the East Mississippi Correctional Facility (EMCF).
+The lawsuit, which was filed in May 2013, describes the for-profit prison as hyper-violent, grotesquely filthy and dangerous.
 EMCF is operated "in a perpetual state of crisis" where prisoners are at "grave risk of death and loss of limbs."
 The facility, located in Meridian, Mississippi, is supposed to provide intensive treatment to the state's prisoners with serious psychiatric disabilities, many of whom are locked down in long-term solitary confinement.

 The Mississippi Department of Corrections, which ultimately bears responsibility for the unconstitutional conditions at ECMF, has known about these conditions for years but failed to protect the health and safety of prisoners.

 EMCF is a cesspool.
 Prisoners are underfed and routinely held in cells that are infested with rats and have no working toilets or lights.
 Although designated as a facility to care for prisoners with special needs and serious psychiatric disabilities, ECMF denies prisoners even the most rudimentary mental health care services.
 Many prisoners have attempted to commit suicide; some have succeeded.
 One prisoner is now legally blind after EMCF failed to provide his glaucoma medications and take him to a specialist, and another had part of his finger amputated after he was stabbed and developed gangrene.

 The facility is dangerously understaffed, and prisoners routinely set fires to attract the attention of officers to respond to emergencies.
 Without sufficient staff to protect prisoners from violence, rapes, stabbings, and gang violence are rampant.